anacportillo23/anacportillo23.github.io/docs/about-us.md

 ## Anja Hemesath
-When this guide was developed, Anja was a senior (VT '25) triple-majoring in Technical Writing, Creative Writing, and Literature.
+As of Spring 2025, Anja is a senior (VT '25) triple-majoring in Technical Writing, Creative Writing, and Literature.

 She will continue furthering her education in Virginia Tech's Master's program, to receive her MA in English.